NURS FPX 9901 Assessment 2 Quality Performance Improvement (QI/PI)

 Date

-Quality/Performance Improvement (QI/PI) is a systematic approach used across various industries to improve the quality, efficiency, and effectiveness of processes, products, or services by identifying areas needing improvement.
-In the context of this project, QI/PI is focused on educating staff about nutritional changes and utilizing telehealth interventions to facilitate the effective diagnosis and management of Chronic Obstructive Pulmonary Disease (COPD).
-By implementing QI/PI methodologies, the project aims to foster ongoing improvements and achieve higher standards of care for COPD patients (AHRQ, 2020).
+Quality/Performance Improvement (QI/PI) represents a structured, methodical approach used in diverse sectors to refine the quality, effectiveness, and efficiency of services, processes, or outcomes.
+The core principle involves identifying opportunities for enhancement and systematically implementing changes.
+For this project, quality performance will focus on assessing staff education concerning nutritional modifications and telehealth interventions aimed at enhancing the diagnosis and management of Chronic Obstructive Pulmonary Disease (COPD).
+QI/PI frameworks are designed to foster ongoing improvements and attain higher standards of care (Agency for Healthcare Research and Quality [AHRQ], 2020).

 Describing the Current Practice Needing Improvement